Meet Our Veterinary Team

 Client Service Representative

 A native Oregonian, I was born and raised in Portland.
 I have always had one or more pets in my household, ranging from parakeets to guinea pigs, to cats and dogs.
-I worked as an English teacher before starting my family, which now counts at four (grown) children, one grandchild, and one neurotic American Staffordshire Terrier named ‘Dallas’.
-I worked for 5 years at another veterinary clinic in Portland, took a two year break, and started at Paws and Claws in 2004.
+I worked as an English teacher before starting my family, which now counts as four (grown) children, one grandchild, and one neurotic American Staffordshire Terrier named ‘Dallas’.
+I worked for 5 years at another veterinary clinic in Portland, took a two-year break, and then started at Paws & Claws in 2004.
 I chose this area of work because of my fondness for companion animals, and enjoy the daily contact with our clients.

 Cheyenne